90-Minute Volleyball Practice Plan

 • Tricep Stretch: Raise one arm overhead and bend at the elbow so the hand is touching the opposite shoulder blade.

-• Lower Back Stretch: Start in a kneeling position and sit back on your heels while extending your arms forward.
+• Lower Back Stretch: Start in a kneeling position and sit back on heels while extending arms forward.

-• Hip Rotator Stretch: Lie on your back with your knees bent and feet flat on the floor.
+• Hip Rotator Stretch: Lie on back with knees bent and feet flat on the floor.
 Cross one ankle over the opposite knee, pulling the uncrossed leg toward the chest.

 Looking For an Easier Way to Evaluate Volleyball Players?